 What we don’t: Light cushioning is not ideal for high-mileage days; lacks the locked-in feel of most minimalist race shoes.

-Running-shoe giant Hoka has built a name around their max-cushioned designs (as seen in the Speedgoat above), but the Torrent 3 bucks this trend with a lower profile that provides ample ground feel.
-The latest version also drops a layer of fabric for a single-layer mesh upper that’s both lightweight and breathable.
+Running-shoe giant Hoka has built a name around their max-cushioned designs (as seen in the Speedgoat above), but the Torrent 4 bucks this trend with a lower profile that provides ample ground feel.
+It also features a single-layer mesh upper that’s both lightweight and breathable.
 The result is a responsive, agile Hoka that’s built for speed, making it great for race day and tempo workouts alike.
-And with Hoka’s proprietary sticky rubber sole and 4-millimeter multi-directional lugs, it holds its own on technical trails, too.
-We’ve put over 300 miles into the latest Torrent 3 and have been impressed with its nimble yet plush feel combined with great traction on a variety of terrain.
+And with Hoka’s proprietary sticky rubber sole and 5-millimeter multi-directional lugs (a bump up from the Torrent 3’s 4mm lugs), it holds its own on technical trails, too.
+We put over 300 miles into the past-generation model and came away impressed with its nimble yet plush feel combined with great traction on a variety of terrain.
+While we’re still in the process of testing the latest “4,” all signs are positive that it will live up to our high expectations.

 Cushioning: Moderate